satrajitghosh183/Face_Detection/README.md

-#Title: Facial Recognition using OpenCV, MediaPipe and Flask
+# Facial Recognition using OpenCV, MediaPipe, and Flask

 Introduction: